baekka1/lsdp-project1/README.md

 - number of trials: 500M

 ## Random vs Linear Approach:
 There are pros and cons to using either approach.
 We feel that choosing the nonce randomly may lead to collisions (selecting the same nonce) which is a wasted computation so for smaller number of trials the linear approach may be preferable since it guarantees no repetitions.
-However, for larger number of trials, the random approach for selecting a potential nonce may help you arrive at the correct answer quicker since with teh linear approach, you must start at 0 each time and increment to a (potentially) very large nonce value.
+However, for larger number of trials, the random approach for selecting a potential nonce may help you arrive at the correct answer quicker since with the linear approach, you must start at 0 each time and increment to a (potentially) very large nonce value.